Married Filing Separately with Student Loans

 Married Filing Separately Penalty

 In most cases, the couple who submits their taxes as married filing separate will pay higher taxes.
 There are a few reasons for this outcome.
 If you file your taxes separately, you lose the student loan interest deduction and the income tax rate table is higher.
+You could lose other deductions and credits.

-The problem is the tax advisor never sees the potential upside on your loan repayment options by filing your taxes separately.
+The problem is that the tax advisor never sees the potential upside of your loan repayment options by filing your taxes separately.
 This is especially important for those couples where one or both qualify for Public Student Loan Forgiveness (PSLF).
 It is our theory, that due to this lack of knowledge and transparency, many people leave the PSLF program because of inadequate advice.
 This will become more obvious with the case student and chart below.

 Couple’s Loan Repayment Case Study